Cray-HPE/docs-sat/docs/install.md

     Not generating configuration file.
     ```

 1. Edit `~/.config/sat/sat.toml` and set the username option in the `api_gateway` section of the config file.
-E.g.:
+For
+    example:

     ```screen
     username = "crayadmin"
     ```

 1. Run `sat auth`.
 Enter your password when prompted.
-E.g.:
+For example:

     ```screen
     ncn-m001# sat auth